Lake in foreground surrounded by buttongrass. Mountain range in the background

 Consultation

-Tasmanians were invited to provide their ideas about where and in what form a new walk could be developed, with 24 proposals submitted by members of the public, including 2 that identified the Tyndall Range.
+Tasmanians were invited to provide their ideas about where and in what form a new walk could be developed.
+24 proposals were submitted by members of the public, including 2 that identified the Tyndall Range.
 Following the identification of the walk location, more than 1,900 individuals and many Tasmanian businesses have contributed their ideas, thoughts and expert advice about a new multi-day walk on the West Coast.

 Further market research was also conducted in 2024 with over 2000 people surveyed on the concept designs and product offerings.
 For further information on the consultations undertaken see our February 2025 – Consultations and Market Research Project Update.